hashbangers/charge2GO/README.md

 # charge2GO

-Charge2GO is a smart barter system to exchange charge between electric cars to reduce downtime.
+**charge2GO** is a smart barter system for the exchange of charge between electric cars to reduce downtime.

 # Current Problem

-The current problem with all the electric vehicle owners is Range Anxiety as a result you never know when you will run out of charge.
-When you do, you never know where the nearest unoccupied charging station is.
+The current problem with all the electric vehicle owners is *Range Anxiety*.
+As a result, you never know when you might run out of charge; and when you do, the nearest unoccupied charging station might be be unreachable.

 <p align="center">
   <img src="https://github.com/hashbangers/charge2GO/blob/master/screenshots/problem_map.png" width="250">